 Deeply breathing also stimulates the relaxation response through the parasympathetic nervous system!

-Learning to breath deeply and wait for 90 seconds to pass is what I call the 90-Second Cure.
+Learning to breathe deeply and wait for 90 seconds to pass is what I call the 90-Second Cure.
 Because your emotions affect you so deeply, AND affect your body, if you learn conscious breathing, you will prevent a lot of heartache and ill health in your life.
 This I promise.

 The way to cure the effects of emotions on the body, is through the body's own process of breathing.